d-blocks/d-blocks-core/README.md

 ## Overview

-**d-blocks** is a open-source utility designed to bring **Teradata database code** under **Git-based version control** while seamlessly integrating with modern **CI/CD processes**.
+**d-blocks** is a open-source framework designed to bring **Teradata database code** under **Git-based version control** while seamlessly integrating with modern **CI/CD processes**.
 With d-blocks, organizations of all sizes--**from large enterprises to smaller teams**--can standardize and automate their daily database code workflows.

 ### Why d-blocks?